 The researchers found that subjects’ positive well being was associated with a one-third reduction in coronary events, including heart attacks and the need for a bypass.
 Among those with the greatest risk for a heart attack, there was a nearly 50 percent reduction.
 The scientists accounted for other heart disease risk factors, including age, smoking status, diabetes, high cholesterol levels, and high blood pressure.

-They confirmed their findings by comparing them with data from 5,992 participants in the National Health and Nutrition Examination Survey.
+They confirmed their findings by comparing them with data from 5,992 participants in the

 Researchers have known for some time that people with depression and anxiety are more likely to live shorter lives, in part due to behaviors that can accompany these conditions: poor diet, little exercise, and drug and alcohol use.